restep-eco/EMI-Filter/README.md

 # EMI-Filter
 RESTEP EMI FILTER

-EMI Filter for the 24V Farmbot vacuum pump
+EMI Filter for the 24V FarmBot vacuum pump

 Initial release (Rev.X1) 3/13/21: This revision is a prototype release.
 It is not fully tested or qualified.